Enoch George: The preacher

-Enoch George belonged to the primitive school of American Methodist preachers.
+Enoch George belonged to the "primitive" school of American Methodist preachers.
 Though many of these had little or no scholastic advantages, yet some became highly effective preachers of the Gospel, also attaining proficiency in Biblical and theological learning.
 George was especially distinguished for the fervor and pathos of his pulpit ministry.

 Episcopal ministry

 After the death of Bishop Asbury, the Rev. Enoch George was elected and consecrated a Bishop of the M.E.
 Church by the General Conference, May 1816.
 He served with great zeal and effectiveness for the remaining twelve years of his life.
 He traveled, chiefly by private conveyance, through all parts of the country.
 He went as far as the frontier settlements of the west and southwest, usually preaching nearly every day at prearranged appointments.
 Remarkable manifestations of the influence that attended his preaching were regularly witnessed.

 Physical description

-Bishop George would never allow his portrait to be made.
-His personal appearance, therefore, is known only by tradition.
-He is described as of fair size and well proportioned, with dark hair worn long, and a complexion sallowed by exposure.

 Bishop Matthew Simpson wrote of him:

-He was a man of deep piety, of great simplicity of manners, a pathetic, powerful and successful preacher, greatly beloved in life, and very extensively lamented in death.